KinHubs

 Returning Money to Life

-It is reciprocity in motion — returning financial, spiritual, and relational capital to the land, waters, and peoples who sustain all life.
+Kinship Economy is reciprocity in motion — returning financial, spiritual, and relational capital to the land, waters, and peoples who sustain all life.

 Each dollar raised flows through the STREAM’s six channels of value creation: